aynroot/protocoldesign/README.md

 after tornet terminates, you will have chunks on each node that have run 'prepare' + torrent files generated (torrent-files/*) stop 'prepare' process on nodes

+# tornet

+run two nodes that store the chunks and one more node that downloads the specific file for example:
+    p2p_node.go -p 4466
+    p2p_node.go -p 4467
+    p2p_node.go -p 4468 torrent-files/test.pdf.torrent